soto-nicole/sem-coursework/use-cases/use-case-7.md

 ### Preconditions

 - We know the area we want to limit population data to:
-    - Specific continent
-    - Specific region
-    - Country
+    - Global: All cities in the world
-- Database contains current world population numbers, including for those living in cities and not living in cities, for each continent, region and country.
+- Database contains current world city population numbers.
+- The system has the functionality to sort cities based on their population sizes (largest to smallest)

 ### Success End Condition

-A report is available for the Advertising team to provide insights into the population living within and outside cities in a chosen area, facilitating the creation of targeted advertisements.
+A report is available for the Finance team to view top population data and use this in reporting locations which may offer the most and least profit from sales in the world.

 ### Failed End Condition